harishThadka/Flink-Java/README.md

 ## Vikas:

-### Topic: Introduction to Flink and Getting started with Java and demonstarting the WordCount:
+### Topic: Introduction to Flink and Getting started with Java and demonstrating the WordCount:

 ### Introduction to Flink: